$RO(C_2\times C_2)$-graded cohomology ring of a point and applications: Introduction

 It is natural to ask whether the interplay between the motivic cohomology of real/complex numbers and the $RO(C_2)$-graded cohomology of a point can be extended to other relevant finite groups like the next simple case of $C_2\times \Sigma_2$.

 In \cite{HKO} the authors construct a $C_2$-equivariant stable motivic category and define the motivic real cobordism spectrum in it.
-In \cite{HOV1} the authors construct a $C_2$-motivic cohomology spectrum (called Bredon motivic cohomology) and proved a Beilinson-Lichtenbaum type of theorem for it for its realization over real/complex numbers.
-The Bredon motivic cohomology is a $C_2$-equivariant motivic cohomology indexed by $C_2$-virtual representations (in both dimension and weight) that extends Voevodsky's motivic cohomology to $C_2$-equivariant smooth schemes and $C_2$-representation indexes.
+In \cite{HOV1} the authors construct a $C_2$-motivic cohomology spectrum (called Bredon motivic cohomology) and proved a Beilinson-Lichtenbaum type of theorem for its realization map over real/complex numbers.
+The Bredon motivic cohomology, denoted $H^{*,*}_{C_2}(-,\Z/2)$ below, is a $C_2$-equivariant motivic cohomology bi-indexed by $C_2$-virtual representations (in both dimension and weight) that extends Voevodsky's motivic cohomology to $C_2$-equivariant smooth schemes and $C_2$-representation bi-indexes.
 We have the following commutative diagram

 where the vertical maps are inclusions and the horizontal maps are realization maps.
-The upper horizontal map is an inclusion according to Voevodsky's computation and the lower horizontal map is proved to be a monomorphism in \cite{DV1}.
+The upper horizontal map (between motivic cohomology of real numbers and $RO(C_2)-$graded cohomology of a point) is an inclusion according to Voevodsky's computation and the lower horizontal map (between Bredon motivic cohomology and $RO(C_2\times \Sigma_2)-$graded cohomology of a point) is proved to be a monomorphism in \cite{DV1} that extends the top horizontal monomorphism.
+We denote the $RO(C_2)-$graded cohomology by $H^{\st} _{Br,C_2}(-,\Z/2)$ and the $RO(C_2\times\Sigma_2)-$graded cohomology by $H^{\st} _{Br,K}(-,\Z/2)$, where $K$ is the Klein group.
+We only consider $\Z/2$ coefficients for the above cohomologies.

 The main objective of this paper is to study in detail the lower horizontal ring map that appears in the above diagram.
-In \cite{DV1} the Bredon motivic cohomology groups $H^{\star,\star} _{C_2}(\R,\Z/2)$ are computed; in \cite{KHo} the $RO(C_2\times \Sigma_2)$-graded cohomology groups of a point are also computed.
+In \cite{DV1} the Bredon motivic cohomology groups $H^{\star,\star} _{C_2}(\R,\Z/2)$ are computed; in \cite{KHo} the $RO(C_2\times \Sigma_2)$-graded cohomology groups of a point are also computed- therefore the additive groups in the above diagram are known.
 In \cite{BH}, the ring structure of the positive cone of the $RO(C_2\times \Sigma_2)$-graded cohomology of a point is determined (see also \cite{HS} for the same computation using a different method) and applications of this computation are given in \cite{YL}.
-However, a global discussion of the $RO(C_2\times \Sigma_2)$ graded cohomology ring of a point in terms of generating cohomology classes is missing from the literature.
+The multiplicative structure of the positive cone is also implied in \cite{KHo}.
+In \cite{BH} all the cones of $RO(C_2\times \Sigma_2)$-graded cohomology ring of a point are described as the homology of two stage chain complexes of chains of the form

+with $T_1$ and $T_2$ two nonzero graded $\Z/2-$vector spaces of chains.
+Moreover in \cite{BH}, there is a description of some important cohomology classes (and their relations) from the positive cone and outside the positive cone.
+This recollection is reviewed in Section 3.1.